PKU-YuanGroup/Cycle3D/README.md

 -  The pre-trained 2D diffusion model trained on billions of web images can generate high-quality texture.
 -  The reconstruction model can ensure consistency across multi-views.
 -  We cyclically utilizes a 2D diffusion-based generation module and a feed-forward 3D reconstruction module during the multi-step diffusion process.
-### 💡 Diversity and texture consistency of 3D generation
-- 2D diffusion can control the generation of unseen views through a variety of customized text.
-- 2D diffusion can inject the reference-view information to enhance the texture consistency.